| SLOVENIA - Where is Slovenia and how do I get there? |

 activity are on a slow decline as the younger generation find

-other distractions like i-pods and the internet to keep them preoccupied.
+other distractions like their phones and the internet to keep them preoccupied.

 However, you will still find the older generation shuffling off